 It’s 1941, and Mamie Stover is a beautiful lady of the night who’s just been banned from San Francisco for reasons we can only imagine.
 With a police escort, Mamie boards a freighter for Honolulu, where she hopes to make her dreams of great wealth and fortune come true.

-The only other passenger on the freighter is Jim Blair (Richard Egan), a writer who is immediately drawn to Mamie as inspiration for his current book.
+The only other passenger on the freighter is Jim Blair (Richard Egan), a writer who’s immediately drawn to Mamie as inspiration for his current book.

-We learn that Mamie is a small town girl from the wrong side of the tracks in Mississippi who never had much, besides her great beauty.
-Mamie is a likeable girl with a heart of gold, but her impoverished upbringing in a judgmental town led to an obsession with money: Mamie plans to become the wealthiest woman in Honolulu, and she’s going to do it on her own.
+We learn that Mamie is a small town girl from the wrong side of the tracks in Mississippi.
+Besides her great beauty, Mamie never had much.
+She’s a likeable girl with a heart of gold, but her impoverished upbringing in a judgmental town led to an obsession with money: Mamie plans to become the wealthiest woman in Honolulu, and she’s going to do it on her own.

-Mamie and Jim begin a shipboard romance, and Mamie is disappointed when Jim says their relationship must end in Honolulu, for he’s engaged to Annalee Johnson (Joan Leslie), a woman from the social circles Jim is supposed to associate with.
+Mamie and Jim begin a shipboard romance.
+Mamie is disappointed when Jim says their relationship must end in Honolulu, for he’s engaged to Annalee Johnson (Joan Leslie), a woman from the social circles Jim is supposed to associate with.

-Once they arrive in Honolulu, Mamie almost immediately begins working at The Bungalow, a dance hall (or is it more than that??!) on the wrong side of town run by the ruthless Bertha Parchman (Agnes Moorehead).
-All of Bertha’s…hostesses earn a 30% commission on dances, drinks sold, and…private conversations they have with patrons, so it’s a pretty good set up for Mamie, who quickly becomes The Bungalow’s main attraction.
-It’s not long before Mamie has saved up a nice bit of money.
+Once they arrive in Honolulu, Mamie almost immediately begins working at The Bungalow, a dance hall (it’s definitely more than a dance hall) on the wrong side of town run by the ruthless Bertha Parchman (Agnes Moorehead).
+All of Bertha’s…hostesses earn a 30% commission on dances, drinks sold, and…private conversations they have with patrons.
+It’s a pretty good set up for Mamie, who quickly becomes The Bungalow’s main attraction.
+And it’s not long before Mamie saves up a nice bit of money.